 1) Continue with your consistent daytime expectations.
 Good daytime routines pave the way for successful nighttime routines!

-3) Dr. Hodges also says, “Encourage digestive health, constipation is probably the most under appreciated cause of bed-wetting.”
+3) Steve Hodges, MD says, “Encourage digestive health, constipation is probably the most under-appreciated cause of bed-wetting.”

 4) Limit drinks to two hours before bedtime to help your child stay dry.

 5) Keep a child’s potty in her bedroom, or make sure night lights show the way to the bathroom or your room.